PEM--/devops-tuts/README.md

   restart: always
 ```

-Connect Docker Machine to your preproduction host, start your services
+Connect Docker Machine to your pre-production host, start your services
 and ensure that your ReplicationSet creation is applied:
 ```sh
 eval "$(docker-machine env pre)"